operator-framework/catalogd/docs/fetching-catalog-contents.md

 # Fetching `Catalog` contents from the `Catalogd` Service outside of the cluster

 This section outlines a way of exposing the `Catalogd` Service's endpoints outside the cluster and then accessing the catalog contents using `Ingress`.
+We will be using `Ingress NGINX` Controller for the sake of this example but you are welcome to use the `Ingress` Controller of your choice.

 **Prerequisites**